codingjoe/DP100-WebApp/README.md

 ## Features

 - 🌐 Connect to the DP100 using your browser (no installation required).
+- 🍎 Works on all platforms (Windows, macOS, Linux).
-- 📈 Power diagram of the voltage and current levels.
+- 📈 Monitor your power diagram of the voltage and current levels.
-- 📏 Set the voltage and current levels.
+- 📏 Comfortably set the voltage and current levels.
 - ❤️ Free, open source and build with love!

 ## Usage